Online Course Curriculum

-Level 1 TASES is a 2-day in-person course from 9 am to 5 pm.
-This course is lecture and lab-based and focuses on A Framework for the Application of Electric Stimulation for Children.
 Day one focuses on the basics of TASES and electrical stimulation.
 Lectures review and synthesize the current literature on the physiology of muscles affected by cerebral palsy (CP), spasticity, spasticity management, and bracing considerations.
 Students learn how to evaluate alignment and posture in sitting and standing, analyze movement patterns and gait, and begin to plan the TASES treatment based on appropriate muscle choice.
 On day 1, students also learn to adjust parameters and use an NMES unit.
-In lab sessions, students practice TASES on each other on the medial gastrocnemius and the gluteus maximus muscles during sitting and standing.
+In lab sessions, students practice TASES on each other on the medial gastrocnemius and the gluteus maximus muscles while sitting and standing.
 Students also practice using TASES during transitions such as sit-to-stand and half-kneeling.
 In addition, we add TASES to several pelvic muscles that assist the child with sitting balance and stability, head and trunk control, and increased lower extremity mobility.

 Day two elaborates on upper quarter TASES application, emphasizing reach and grasp, prone activities, and creeping on hands and knees.
 Additional instruction for TASES application to more trunk, core, and pelvic musculature is covered.
 Finally, gait lab with training using the switch completes the course.
 Live patient demonstrations are possible each day, depending on time and prior arrangements.